JuliaSmoothOptimizers/RegularizedOptimization.jl/paper/paper.md

     \underset{x \in \mathbb{R}^n}{\text{minimize}} \quad f(x) + h(x) \quad \text{subject to} \quad c(x) = 0,
 \end{equation}
 where $f: \mathbb{R}^n \to \mathbb{R}$ and $c: \mathbb{R}^n \to \mathbb{R}^m$ are continuously differentiable, and $h: \mathbb{R}^n \to \mathbb{R} \cup \{+\infty\}$ is lower semi-continuous.
-The nonsmooth objective $h$ can be a *regularizer* such as a sparsity-inducing penalty, model simple constraints such as $x$ belonging to a simple convex set, or be a combination of both.
+The nonsmooth objective $h$ can be a *regularizer*, such as a sparsity-inducing penalty, model simple constraints, such as $x$ belonging to a simple convex set, or be a combination of both.
 All $f$, $h$ and $c$ can be nonconvex.
 RegularizedOptimization.jl provides a modular and extensible framework for solving \eqref{eq:nlp}, and developing novel solvers.
 Currently, the following solvers are implemented: